-You can have the same realm open on multiple threads as separate realm instances.
-You are free to read and write with realm instances on the thread where you first opened them.
-One of the key rules when working with Realm Database in a multithreaded environment is that objects are thread-confined: you may not access the instances of a realm, collection, or object that originated on other threads.
+One of the key rules when working with Realm Database in a multithreaded environment is that objects are thread-confined: you cannot access the instances of a realm, collection, or object that originated on other threads.
 Realm Database's Multiversion Concurrency Control (MVCC) architecture means that there could be many active versions of an object at any time.
 Thread-confinement ensures that all instances in that thread are of the same internal version.

 When you need to communicate across threads, you have several options depending on your use case:

-- To work modify the data on two threads, query for the object on both threads.
+- To modify the data on two threads, query for the object on both threads.

 - To react to changes made on any thread, use Realm Database's notifications.